Hertz Corp. v. Friend: Case

-In September 2007, Melinda Friend and John Nhieu, both citizens of California, sued their employer, The Hertz Corporation, a car rental company headquartered in New Jersey, alleging that they had not been paid overtime wages in violation of California state law, with the case developing into a class action, with other, similarly-situated citizens of California as the class.
+In September 2007, California citizens Melinda Friend and John Nhieu sued their employer, The Hertz Corporation, a car rental company headquartered in New Jersey, alleging that they had not been paid overtime wages in violation of California state law.
+The case developed into a class action with other similarly-situated citizens of California.
 Pursuant to CAFA, Hertz removed the case from California state court, where it had been filed, to the Northern District of California, a federal district court in the Ninth Circuit.
 However, the plaintiffs moved to remand the case back to state court, claiming that the case failed to meet CAFA's standard for diversity jurisdiction.

 In January 2008, the district court granted the motion to remand.
 Applying the Ninth Circuit's place of operations test, it found that Hertz was a citizen of California because the large plurality of the company's business activities were performed in California.
 Since the plaintiffs (and by definition the class members) were also Californians, this meant that the district court did not have diversity jurisdiction and had no authority to hear the case.
-Hertz, claiming to be a citizen of New Jersey and Delaware (where it is incorporated), argued that the test should be adjusted for population, since California had a much larger population than any other state, but the district court was unpersuaded.
+Hertz, claiming to be a citizen of New Jersey and Delaware (where it is incorporated), argued that the test should be adjusted for population since California has a much larger population than any other state, but the district court was unpersuaded.
 Hertz appealed the case to the Ninth Circuit, arguing that the district court had misapplied the test.
 The Ninth Circuit affirmed the lower court's decision.
-Hertz appealed again and the Supreme Court granted certiorari.
+Hertz appealed again, and the Supreme Court granted certiorari.

-In their briefings to the court, the plaintiffs defended the Ninth Circuit test as the fairest and closest to the intended meaning of the Judiciary Act, while Hertz changed its tactics and argued for a "headquarters test" that would simply designate a corporation's headquarters as its principal place of business, arguing that this was the simplest, matched best with the phrasing of the law, and prevented forum shopping.
+In their briefings to the court, the plaintiffs defended the Ninth Circuit test as the fairest and closest to the intended meaning of the Judiciary Act, while Hertz changed its tactics and argued for a "headquarters test" that would simply designate a corporation's headquarters as its principal place of business, arguing that this was the simplest, matched best with the statutory language, and prevented forum shopping.
 The Legal Aid Society wrote an amicus brief supporting the plaintiffs, while the United States Chamber of Commerce, Business Roundtable, and American Trucking Associations provided a joint amicus brief supporting Hertz.